gamma-opt/jb_instructions/course/guides/new_course.md

 The biggest of these are
 - various settings like LaTeX macros and using the [QuantEcon theme](https://github.com/QuantEcon/quantecon-book-theme) (found in `course/_config.yml`),
 - tweaks to the theme that changes the toolbar logo and removes the "Download PDF" button (found in `course/_static`), and
-- GitHub workflows to compile the PDF and create a pull request to update it or deploy GitHub Pages whenever something is pushed to `course/` (found in `.github/`).
+- GitHub workflows to compile the PDF and update it or deploy GitHub Pages whenever something is pushed to `course/` (found in `.github/`).

 ## Making a New Course